 Creighton A. Burk, formerly Chief Geologist of Mobil Oil Corporation, served as UTMSI Director, while Worzel acted as Director of GGL.
 Burk was succeeded by Peter T. Flawn for a brief period and later by J. Robert Moore.
 Following Worzel’s retirement in 1979, the GGL was administered more directly from Austin, with responsibility for scientific leadership in Galveston falling to Associate Director Gary V. Latham from 1979 to 1981.

-In 1994, Maxwell retired as Director and was succeeded by Paul Stoffa, who also holds the Shell Distinguished Chair in Geophysics in the Department of Geological Sciences.
+In 1994, Maxwell retired as Director and was succeeded by Paul Stoffa, who also held the Shell Distinguished Chair in Geophysics in the Department of Geological Sciences.
 Stoffa is a marine seismologist with expertise in multichannel seismic acquisition, the use of parallel computers in seismic processing, and the modeling and inversion of geophysical data.
 Under Stoffa, UTIG’s scope broadened even further to include a wider range of geophysical projects and a program of educational outreach.
 UTIG became part of the Jackson School of Geosciences in 2001 when the school was first formed as part of the College of Natural Sciences.
-The Jackson School was elevated to college level in 2005 and consists of UTIG, the Bureau of Economic Geology and the Department of Geological Sciences.
-In January of 2007, UTIG moved into its home at the University of Texas at Austin’s J.J.
+The Jackson School was elevated to college level in 2005 and consists of UTIG, the Bureau of Economic Geology and the Department of Earth and Planetary Sciences.
+In January of 2007, UTIG moved into its home at The University of Texas at Austin’s J.J.
 Pickle Research Campus in north Austin.

 After leading the Institute for Geophysics for 14 years, Stoffa stepped down as director and returned to full-time research.
 He was succeeded by Terrence Quinn in 2009, who greatly diversified and expanded UTIG’s research staff and research portfolio, including newly developed research groups studying climate and glaciology.
 Under Quinn’s leadership, UTIG’s core excellence in expeditionary-scale research programs continued, exploring the furthest reaches of the Earth.